 For conservation purposes, certain artworks in the collection are kept in storage.
 Works of art may be exhibited for short-term display in our changing gallery.
 Learn more about our exhibits on view.

 The Museum’s paper archives consist of bound copies of The Los Altos Town Crier, personal letters, scrapbooks, unpublished and published manuscripts, journals, city records, meeting minutes of local organizations and other paper documents of the local region.
 Consisting of over 4,000 records of material in the collections database, the archives are available for public research.

 In an effort to provide digital access to these text materials, the Museum launched the Museum without Walls initiative and we look forward to sharing the results with the community in the future.
 Currently, all materials are housed in on-site storage and can be accessed by making an appointment with a member of the Collections Committee or Museum Staff.
 For more information on how to make a research appointment, visit Research & Community Access.

 The Los Altos History Museum’s Oral History Program collects the stories and memoirs of local residents, community members and individuals who have made noteworthy and meaningful contributions to Los Altos communities and beyond.
 This collection of oral histories includes audio interviews from longtime residents about life in early Los Altos as well as contemporary video interviews with everyday people who continue to shape the town.
 The collection consists of other digital media files such as episodes of “Los Altos History Show.”
-Episodes are available to the public on our YouTube Learning Channel.
+Episodes are available to the public through a dedicated playlist on our YouTube Learning Channel.

-Oral histories can be accessed by making an appointment with a member of the Collections Committee or Museum Staff.
+Audio excerpts of oral histories can be accessed through our online archives here.
+Full-length oral histories can be accessed by making an appointment with a member of the Collections Committee or Museum Staff.
 For more information on how to make a research appointment, see Research & Community Access.